aham-oudeis/notes/capstone/docker/docker.md

 ## Images
 The blueprints of our application which form the basis of containers.

-Images are composed of layers and hence downloading different versions do not require less time once one version is already downloaded.
+Images are composed of layers and hence downloading different versions require less time once one version is already downloaded.

 artifact that can be moved around